-To be accepted onto a Bachelors degree course, you'll need to hold the right educational certificates, meet the language expectations and successfully pass the entrance exam.
+To be accepted onto a Bachelors degree course, you'll need to hold the right educational certificates, meet language expectations and successfully pass an entrance exam.

 To study courses in Finnish, you'll need to be relatively fluent in the language when making your application.
 This means that you should be between intermediate and advanced level on the following proficiency scales: